do-community/cloud_haiku/_haikus/bronn.md

 Bronn, loyal and true,
 In your eyes, my love shines through,
-My heart belongs to you.
+My heart is for you.